 The software you need to run your business will include, obviously, internet and email-type programs, a book-keeping program, as well as other software specific to your business.

 Freelancers who often work away from their home base often operate an 'online office'; for example, MS Office 365 can be used an internet-based office and is accessible from anywhere with the internet.

 For example, my shopfront is my website but signposts to that website are my LinkedIn profile and Facebook scribing, report writing and editing pages.
 My customers come to me via word-of-mouth, Google, Sensis advertisements, my blog posts, and occasionally via LinkedIn.
 Their queries arrive via web-query, email, social media message or telephone.
 I provide report writing and editing services to them via email, telephone and the internet.
 Although occasionally I meet them face to face, mainly I consult with clients via phone and email and submit the product via email.

 Apart from equipment and software, you need a particular set of personal skills and qualities to run your own business which some people call the 'soft skills' but I call the 'six Cs'.
-I will discuss the six Cs you need to manage a small business in a future article.
+For more information go to: The six Cs of running your own business.

 This article is based on my own experiences since starting On Time Typing as a small (sole trader) online/onsite scribing business in 2002 which has evolved into an online transcription, scribing, writing, editing and proofreading business.

 Stay posted for future articles about managing small businesses, particularly online or home-based businesses.